Larissa Reissner: Tributes

 In his autobiography My Life, the Bolshevik leader and founder of the Red Army Leon Trotsky paid tribute to her:

 "Larissa Reisner [...] was herself prominent in the Fifth army, as well as in the revolution as a whole.
 This fine young woman flashed across the revolutionary sky like a burning meteor, blinding many.
 With her appearance of an Olympian goddess, she combined a subtle and ironical mind with the courage of a warrior.
 After the capture of Kazan by the Whites, she went into the enemy camp to reconnoitre, disguised as a peasant woman.
 But her appearance was too extraordinary, and she was arrested.
 While she was being cross-examined by a Japanese intelligence officer, she took advantage of an interval to slip through the carelessly guarded door and disappear.
 After that, she engaged in intelligence work.
 Later, she sailed on war-boats and took part in battles.
 Her sketches about the civil war are literature.
 With equal gusto, she would write about the Ural industries and the rising of the workers in the Ruhr.
 She was anxious to know and to see all, and to take part in everything.
 In a few brief years, she became a writer of the first rank.
 But after coming unscathed through fire and water, this Pallas of the revolution suddenly burned up with typhus in the peaceful surroundings of Moscow."

 Almost every memoirist who knew Reisner, apart from Trotsky, felt moved to remark on her beauty.
-Anna Akhmatova described her as "a beautiful young woman" later remarking: "No-one would ever have imagined I would outlive Larisa...
+Anna Akhmatova described her as "a beautiful young woman" later remarking: "No-one would ever have imagined I would outlive Larissa...
 She wanted so much to live; she was cheerful, healthy, beautiful."
 Nadezhda Mandelstam remembered her as "beautiful in a heavy and striking Germanic way."
 The critic Viktor Shklovsky variously described her as "the young lovely", and "beautiful" Alexander Barmine described her as "a slender young woman with auburn curls and the beauty of a Minerva without her helmet."
-Alexander Voronsky wrote that "her noble face was both strong-willed and feminine, reminding one of the legendary Amazons, and was framed by chestnut... this beautiful and truly rare example of the human species."
+Alexander Voronsky wrote that "her noble face was both strong-willed and feminine, reminding one of the legendary Amazons, and was framed by chestnut hair... this beautiful and truly rare example of the human species."